HMS Bulwark (R08): Decommissioning and fate

-On 27 March 1981, Bulwark returned to Portsmouth for the final time in her career.
+On 27 March 1981, Bulwark returned to Portsmouth for the final time.
 She was decommissioned into unmaintained reserve without any repairs being attempted to the damaged boiler or other fire damage.
 The carrier would however, remain intact for the next two years.
 During the early stages of the Falklands War it was announced that Bulwark would be reactivated and sent south to support the fleet, and then remain as a headquarters hulk at Port Stanley following the war.
 A rapid ship survey, however, determined that in addition to the only minimally repaired fire damage suffered in 1980, her machinery and structure had deteriorated such that it would have taken as much as eight months and a significant amount of funds to get her minimally seaworthy.

 She was finally declared for disposal in April 1983 and some material was removed as potential spares for Hermes.
 She remained anchored in harbour until she was towed from Portsmouth to Cairnryan to be scrapped in April 1984.